canonical/hardware-observer-operator/tests/functional/README.md

 ### 4. Find supported collectors
 Note down all the collectors supported by the machine as they need to be provided to pytest as part of its CLI arguments.

-This is done by passing the required collectors in a space-separated manner via the `FUNC_ARGS` environment variable to the make target.
+This is done by passing the required collectors in a space-separated manner via `--collector` option to the tox target.

 The supported collectors can be found by checking the output of the `lshw` command (for RAID cards) or checking availability of Redfish and IPMI on the BMC.